abyala/advent-2021-clojure/docs/day04.md

 So yeah, we're going to play some bingo.
 Seems legit.
 Of course we're going to start with parsing, but first let's spend some time figuring out what we want to represent in data.
-I decided that I would represent a game as a map of three properties - `:numbers-to-draw` as a sequence of numbers we're ready to draw, `:numbers-drawn` as a sequence of the numbers we did draw, and `:boards` for the current state of the game board.
+I decided that I would represent a game as a map of three properties - `:numbers-to-draw` as a sequence of numbers we're ready to draw, `:numbers-drawn` as a sequence of the numbers we did draw, and `:boards` for the current state of each game board.
 To represent each board, I need to know two things - the set of coordinates that have been marked, and where to find the spaces we haven't marked yet.
+Eventually, we can also declare that a board has achieved Bingo status too, but since `nil` and `false` are both falsey in Clojure, I don't record that value until it's true.
 So rather than storing each cell in the board, with its coordinates, numeric value, and a flag for whether or not it's been seen yet, I went with something more deconstructed.
 The final format of the game becomes this:

 ```clojure
 ; Structure of a game